top of page

 enjoy your vacation and stick to your goals too

-The Bottom Line: Your health habits don’t need to go on vacation just because you do—but they also shouldn’t hold you hostage.
-You don’t have to choose between enjoying yourself and staying on track.
+Your health habits don’t need to go on vacation just because you do — but they also shouldn’t hold you hostage.

-With just a little intention, you can have both.
+With a little intention, you can have both.

-"How do I want to feel today—and when I get home?"
+“How do I want to feel today — and when I get home?”

 Because this isn’t about restriction.